Hammer2900/FabGUI/README.md

 The FabGUI Debian Zip contains a linux package for the FabGUI Application.
 It can be used to install the app in any Debian based Linux system.

+## Documentation

+Documentation for usage can be found at https://fabgui.readthedocs.io/en/latest/#

 ## Initial Setup

 1. Clone the fabric-ca files from github